Norms in sinogram space and stability estimates for the Radon transform: Introduction

 where the integration is over an $(n-1)$-dimensional hyperplane with offset $\sigma$ and normal vector $\theta \in S^{n-1}$.
 For background and further details, see, e.g.,~\cite{Natterer}.

-Since inverting the Radon transform is a well-known ill-posed problem, it requires regularization/filtering for its solution \cite{Louis_1989,Natterer}.
+Since inverting the Radon transform is well known to be an ill-posed problem, it requires regularization/filtering for its solution \cite{Louis_1989,Natterer}.
 Consider, for instance, Tikhonov regularization, where a least-squares functional is augmented with a penalty functional, which often takes the form of a norm $\|f\|$, i.e.,